jasminetan/SE-Trip-Plan/README.md

 where are they going and what is the purpose of the trip?
 California.
 Agile2018

 when is the trip taking place and for how long?
-Beginning of August
+Beginning of August, 10 days

 what is the budget for the trip? $15,000